Frequently Asked Questions

 Wondering how you would respond to the comments on the discussion list that there can be incidental exposures with levels above 1000.
 I am dealing with a donor who claims that her only exposure after checking all bottles and ingredients in her house was using Preparation H on a raw area.
 She indicated the label noted 7% alcohol.
 Her level was 700.
 I have no problem with EtG levels about 1000 in general but starting to be a bit concerned about those in the 500-1000.
 I know there have been a few studies on "tea-totalers" but... even with the Vicks, dilutes, and poppy seed issues, the problems were not picked up until large number of tests were done.

-We agree with you regarding the large population studies needed to clarify these issues.
+Answer: We agree with you regarding the need for large population studies to clarify these issues.
 The ubiquitous "bell shaped curve" seems to come into play.
 Studies need to be performed to test the limits of these phenomena.
 The problem with setting an upper limit for EtG that could be secondary to "incidental exposure" is that there is no clear definition of what could be considered the upper limit of "incidental exposure."
 I recently testified in a board hearing where an individual claimed "incidental exposure" from accidentally drinking spiked punch, and in another where the participant claimed a positive test from 100 times more tincture of ginko-biloba than recommended, and another where a physician in recovery was using a bottle of vanilla extract in a thermos of coffee per day.
 In all these hearing the boards eventually allowed these explanations as cause for incidental exposure.
 The EtG levels were between 800-5,000ng/ml.
-Therefore, it appears that if we can't define the limits of incidental exposure, or multiple incidental exposures in an individual, then we certainly won't be able to set an upper limit for EtG that could be caused by that exposure.
+Therefore, if the limits of what constitutes incidental exposure cannot be defined, or if multiple incidental exposures in an individual could occur, then it would certainly be difficult to set an upper limit for EtG that could be caused by that exposure.

-From a practical point of view any EtG over 100ng/ml means there has likely been exposure to ethanol.
-I would encourage anyone confronting a donor who has a positive EtG to approach them in a non-confrontational way but affirmatively certain that there is proof of drinking and encouraging them to accept help.
-When utilizing this approach approximately half have admitted beverage alcohol exposure.
-I think the initial approach to confronting the individual has much to do with the outcome.
-We don't currently know the limits of what could be produced from "incidental exposure," however; if everything else in their monitoring looks good, they deny alcoholic beverage use, and some likely source of incidental exposure is identified then it is wise to consider the alternative explanation.
+From a practical point of view any EtG over 100ng/ml means there has been exposure to ethanol.
+It is advisable when confronting a donor who has a positive EtG to utilize a non-confrontational approach, affirmatively confronting them with the proof of drinking and encourage them to accept help.
+When utilizing this approach approximately half have admitted beverage alcohol use.
+The initial approach to confronting the individual has much to do with the outcome.

 Question?